LimKianAn/xcluster/README.md

    // +kubebuilder:subresource:status
    ```

-   The *go* `sturct` under this marker contains *API subresource* status.
+   The *go* `struct` under this marker contains *API subresource* status.
 For the last example, the url path to the status of the instance would be:

    ```url
    /apis/cluster.www.x-cellent.com/v1/namespaces/myns/xclusters/myxcluster/status